multiversx/mx-sdk-py-cli/CLI.md

                                                  mnemonic or Ledger devices (default: 0) --sender-username SENDER_USERNAME              🖄 the username of the sender --proxy PROXY                                  🔗 the URL of the proxy --nonce NONCE                                  # the nonce for the transaction.
-The nonce is fetched from the network if --proxy is provided.
+If not provided, is fetched from the network.
   --recall-nonce                                 ⭮ whether to recall the nonce when creating the transaction (default:
                                                  False).
 This argument is OBSOLETE.
-The nonce is fetched from the network if --proxy is provided.
   --gas-price GAS_PRICE                          ⛽ the gas price (default: 1000000000)
   --gas-limit GAS_LIMIT                          ⛽ the gas limit
   --value VALUE                                  the value to transfer (default: 0)